10 Tips to Enjoy a Road Trip With Kids

 Use Roadtrippers.com to organize interesting or necessary stops ahead of time, allowing the kids something to anticipate as you break the long trip into smaller-sized segments.

-I hope some of these tips are new and fresh for you to try.
+I hope some of these tips for road trips with kids are new and fresh for you to try.
 If you have any of your own to share, please feel free to comment below!

 Maybe you already have a holiday road trip planned, or you definitely want to get away but are still weighing your options.
 We recommend listening to this podcast episode, where Darlene and Julie chat about their dream vacation spots: Vacation Ideas: Why We Want to See These Unique Places Now – 042